How to prepare for and recover from hurricanes

 #16.
 Take photos of every corner of your home

-If you eventually have to file an insurance claim for hurricane damage, you’ll need a detailed inventory of everything you own.
+If you eventually have to file an insurance claim for hurricane damage, you'll need a detailed inventory of everything you own.
 The easiest way to prepare this quickly is through photos.
-Walk through your house and snap a photo of everything you can think of—that way, you won’t have to rack your brains trying to remember how many books you had in the bookshelf later on.
+Walk through your house and snap a photo of everything you can think of—that way, you won't have to rack your brains trying to remember how many books you had on that bookshelf later on.

 #17.
 Bring loose, lightweight objects inside

-Those 74- to 157-mph winds can lift up patio furniture, garbage cans, and bicycles like they weigh nothing.
-Bring anything you can indoors so that it doesn’t become a flying projectile during a hurricane.
+Those 74- to 157-mph winds can lift patio furniture, garbage cans, and bicycles like they weigh nothing.
+Bring anything you can indoors so it doesn't become a flying projectile during a hurricane.

 #18.
 Secure any other objects you can't carry inside

 What about other objects that are too heavy to lift?
-Anything you can’t bring inside by yourself should be permanently attached to the ground in your backyard.
+Anything you can't bring inside by yourself should be permanently attached to the ground in your backyard if you have one.
 Use heavy chains to attach grills, swing sets, and other large objects to the ground.

 #19.
 Turn your refrigerator and freezer to the coldest setting

-As soon as you get word of an approaching hurricane, set your fridge and freezer to the coldest setting.
+As soon as you hear of an approaching hurricane, set your fridge and freezer to the coldest setting.
 Chilling your food as much as possible will help it last longer in the event of a power outage.

 #20.
 Roll up large rugs